-These days, where the prevention of the effects of climate change gains importance, change, and transformation in this direction in the industrial sector are becoming inevitable.
+These days, when the prevention of the effects of climate change gains importance, change and transformation in this direction in the Organized Industrial Zones are becoming inevitable.

-In this context, the industry sector needs to shape all its policies on the axis of protecting the climate and the environment with the Green OIZ project.
+In this context, the industry sector needs to shape all its policies to protect the climate and the environment with the Green Organized Industrial Zones project.

 Challenges in the OIZ sector related to air quality management

-- Emission of greenhouse gases that trigger climate change —OIZs emit large amounts of greenhouse gases, primarily carbon dioxide (CO2), methane (CH4), nitrogen oxides (NOx), sulfur dioxide (SO2), and fugitive VOCs that contribute to climate change
+- Emission of greenhouse gases that trigger climate change —Organized Industrial Zones emit large amounts of greenhouse gases, primarily carbon dioxide (CO2), methane (CH4), nitrogen oxides (NOx), sulfur dioxide (SO2), and fugitive VOCs that contribute to climate change

 - High risk of emission leaks —The fact that the background pollution studies in the OIZ are not carried out with continuous monitoring causes the emission inventory not to be formed and its pollution sources not to be determined